API Guide

 EvalBuild windows, compute primary metric + tail metrics.

-reportmake_report(report, baseline) for verification.
+reportmake_report(report, baseline) + save_evaluation_bundle(...) for evaluation-bundle generation.

 Note: CoreRunner coordinates each lane.